gjulianm/Ocell/README.md

 ## What is Ocell?

-Ocell is a Twitter client for Windows Phone 7 and Windows 8.
+Ocell is a Twitter client for Windows Phone 7 and (in the future) Windows 8.
 Supports multiple accounts, custom columns, and a whole lot of features more.

 ## How to compile